nsmeltz/Module-2-Stock-Analysis/README.md

 ## Analysis
   - Stock Performance 2017 vs 2018

+    From the graphs above I can see two major trends: 1) the positive yearly returns are generally greater in 2017 than in 2018 and 2) the total daily volume of stocks dropped from 2017 to 2018.
+These trends suggest that the market for the analyzed stocks is falling between the years 2017-2018.
+However, there are two stocks that do not follow this trend, ENPH and RUN.
+Both of these stocks had positive returns and higher total daily volume in 2018 than 2017.
+The only stock to have a better return in 2018 than 2017 is RUN suggesting that this stock is growing and could be a good one to invest in.

   - Code Performance Original vs Refactored

 ## Summary
   - **What are the advantages or disadvantages of refactoring code?**